-- Connection with the reality (connection with others, the world, and nature)
+- Connection with reality (connection with others, the world, and nature)

-The common way to reach such perfections in the ancient world (regardless of culture) were meditation exercises.
-Ancient philosophers didn´t focus much about developing theories but rather on discovering spiritual practices that could allow us experience a richer, healthier and harmonious life.
+The common way to reach such perfections in the ancient world (regardless of culture) was through meditation exercises.
+Ancient philosophers didn´t focus much on developing theories but rather on discovering spiritual practices that could allow us to experience a richer, healthier, and harmonious life.

-Meditation is, then, the main tool used since ancient times to deal with individual and social sufferings.
+Meditation is, then, the main tool used since ancient times to deal with individual and social suffering.
 It is the method that we, as humans, have been using throughout the years to sustain our mental health.
-And it´s still one of the most efficient, holistic and universal ways to take care of our inner world and developing further our sense of belonging, wonder, connection with higher energies and inner peace.
+And it´s still one of the most efficient, holistic, and universal ways to take care of our inner world and develop further our sense of belonging, wonder, connection with higher energies, and inner peace.

 “Very little is needed to make a happy life; it is all within yourself in your way of thinking.”
 Marcus Aurelius

-And a final tip, don´t believe what you can find in here, go and try for yourself ;).
+And a final tip, don´t believe what you can find here, go and try it for yourself ;).